rbtms/termice/readme.md

 <br>along with this program.
 If not, see {@link https://www.gnu.org/licenses/}.

 # Special thanks
-The authors of every module used in this program.
+The authors of every module used in this program

 # Version
 v0.1.0